MartaRende/StratusDetection/README.md

 This setup allows you to leverage advanced computational resources and ensures experiment reproducibility.
 > **Note:** Before running inference, you must open the `inference.py` file and set the desired model number in the `MODEL_NUM` variable.

+## Results

+At this [link](https://hessoit-my.sharepoint.com/:f:/g/personal/marta_rende_hes-so_ch/Ei7cAxxt579HpS-7PsgkQPwBJIRN-cogo30t1gYbsprMyA?e=XAvgat), you will find several trained models, each containing the model weights, architecture, some results, and the metrics obtained on the test data.
+Unfortunately, the test data and other file used in the inference cannot be shared due to privacy restrictions.
+To understand what each model predicts, refer to the `model_description.txt` file included in each model's folder.
+The plots found in models with multiple outputs may be somewhat difficult to interpret, but they have allowed for comparison with single-output models.

 ## Data Sources and Attribution
 The project was made possible thanks to the availability of the following data: